 A student who successfully completes this subject will have a sophisticated insight into, and be able to analyse and reflect critically and meaningfully on:

-- The practical, interpersonal and technical skills and ethical awareness needed for effective legal practice, including in the areas of collaborative work, research, advice, communication, file management and organisation;
+- The practical, interpersonal, professional and technical skills and ethical awareness needed for effective legal practice, including in the areas of collaborative work, research, advice, communication, file management and organisation;

 - their capacity for learning from experience, their resilience and their growth in self-confidence and good judgment;